Velvet Logo

 Return rate optimization

-Return rate optimization uses better sizing guidance, imagery, and expectation-setting to reduce unnecessary shipments and reverse logistics—an area where accurate try-on and fit signals can help.
+Improving sizing guidance, imagery, and expectations to cut unnecessary shipments and reverse logistics—where accurate try-on and fit signals matter.